5 ways to mitigate the risk of costly pothole damage

-As temperatures rise in spring following a cold and snowy winter, potholes can become a costly and unwanted roadway headache for motorists.
+As temperatures rise following cold and snowy winter weather, potholes can become a costly and unwanted roadway headache for motorists.

 Potholes form after snow or rain seeps into the soil below the road surface.
 When moisture freezes as temperatures drop, the ground expands and pushes up the pavement.